BenBowers/MWAtdr/README.md

 The application is fully containerised with Docker and Singularity.

-There are 3 "targets" corresponding to Docker build stages:
+There are three build "targets" corresponding to Docker build stages:

 - `main` - The main application (if you are a standard user, probably what you are interested in).
-(Also used for integration testing.)
 - `local_unit_test` - Unit tests that do not involve parallelism.
 - `mpi_unit_test` - Unit tests that do involve parallelism.

 Building the application works roughly as follows:

-1. First, build with Docker to produce a Docker image.
+1. Build with Docker to produce a Docker image.
-2. Second, use Singularity to convert that Docker image into a Singularity image for running on Garrawarla.
+2. Use Singularity to convert that Docker image into a Singularity image for running on Garrawarla.

 Running the application works roughly as follows:

+- For usage on Garrawarla, use SLURM to schedule a job that uses `srun` to invoke the Singularity image.
 - For usage on your personal machine, just run the Docker image.
-- For usage on Garrawarla, use SLURM to schedule a job that uses `srun` to invoke the Singularity image.

 Please see the sections below for detailed instruction on how to build and run the application for various use cases.